Beyond Fences: Essentials for Construction Site Security

 1. Not removing valuables from the construction site: Valuables such as laptops, tablets, smartphones, and cash can be attractive targets for thieves.
 Remove these items from the construction site when they are not needed to keep expenses down.

-1. Not installing security cameras: Security cameras can help deter criminals and provide evidence if a crime does occur.
+1. Not installing security cameras: Security cameras are a relatively simple construction security solution that can help deter criminals and provide evidence if a crime does occur.
 Without top-notch surveillance, it's hard to protect staff and workers.

 1. Failing to report suspicious activity: All employees should be encouraged to report any suspicious activity to security personnel so they can investigate it further.